Fujitsu ScanSnap iX1500

 - Managing photos in a cloud service.

-Fujitsu fi-7160300NX: Designed for medium-sized organizations, this workgroup scanner also features a touchscreen.
-Its sheet feed holds up to 80 sheets, and it can scan at 60 pages per minute.
+- Fujitsu fi-7160300NX: Designed for medium-sized organizations, this workgroup scanner also features a touchscreen.
+Its sheet feed holds up to 80 sheets, and it can scan 60 pages per minute.

-RavenScanner Original: A wireless color duplex document scanner with automatic document feeder.
+- RavenScanner Original: A wireless color duplex document scanner with an automatic document feeder.
 It scans a range of paper types up to 17 pages per minute.